anj1/NeuralNets.jl/README.md

 * Low calorie, 100% vegan, and homeopathic friendly!
 * Excellent source of vitamin Q!

+Some less exciting features:
+* Flexible network topology with any combination of activation function/layer number.
+* Support for a number of common node actiation functions in addition to support for arbitrary activation functions with the use of automatic differentiation.

 ## Usage
 Currently we only have support for multi-layer perceptrons, these are instantiated by using the `MLP(genf,layer_sizes,act)` constructor  to describe the network topology and initialisation procedure as follows: